johno/johnotander.github.io/_posts/2014-12-11-creating-an-emberjs-addon-with-the-ember-cli.md

 ember g helper md-remarkable
 ```

-This will create the helper, with a test file.
+This will create the helper with a test file.
 However, the helper is created in `app/helpers`, which
 isn't where we want the helper to be located.
 We want to keep the helper in the `addon/helpers` directory.
 This ensures that the helper doesn't stomp on anything defined by the user.

 So, we will have to move the `helpers` directory with `mv app/helpers addon`.

 ### Testing the helper

+We can use a Qunit equality test to ensure that the markdown string is being turned into the correct
+HTML equivalent.

 ```javascript
 import {